ssec-jhu/flfm-ij-plugin/README.md

 java -jar flfm_plugin.<linux|windows>.jar
 ```

-Where `<linux|window>` should be replaced with the OS your running it on.
+Where `<linux|window>` should be replaced with the OS you're running it on.

 ### Usage:

 The standalone jar opens directly to the FLFM PLugin UI, if it's being run as
-an ImageJ plugin there is single step to get to the plugin.
+an ImageJ plugin there is a single step to get to the plugin.

-Open ImageJ and select from the *Plugins* menu select `FLFM Plugin`:
+Open ImageJ and from the *Plugins* menu select `FLFM Plugin`:

 ![imagej-plugin-select](docs/_static/imagej_plugin_menu.png)